 The faculty of the Department of Political Science and the Levin College of Law offers a joint degree program culminating in a Master of Arts in Political Science and a Juris Doctor degree.
 A joint degree program culminating in a Master of Arts in Political Science-International Relations and a Juris Doctor degree is also available.
 The Joint program enables students to earn both the J.D. and the M.A. in less time that would be required to earn both degrees consecutively.
 Full time students who make satisfactory progress can usually earn both degrees in four years.

-Students in the Law – Political Science Joint Degree program are permitted, but not required, to pursue a companion certificate program in Public Affairs, Political Campaigning, or International Development Policy and Administration.
+Students in the Law – Political Science Joint Degree program are permitted, but not required, to pursue a companion certificate program in Public Affairs or Political Campaigning.
 Information on those programs is available from the Graduate Coordinator in the Department of Political Science.

 Candidates for the joint degree program must meet the entrance requirements for and be admitted to both the College of Law and the Department of Political Science.
 These requirements include both the LSAT and the GRE.
 Students are encouraged to announce their intent of seeking a joint degree as soon as possible.